qanbarzadeh/GPPDS/README.md

 3. Ng Koi Yee              WQD170081

 ## Introduction
 QuantX is a financial data analysis app.
-It is used to visualize the stock price movement over a period of time and let user selects some of the indicators to be added on the chart.
-This document would explains the user interface of this app and the indicators available for the user to select in the app.
+It is used to visualize the stock price movement over a period of time.
+User would be able to select some indicators to be added on to the chart to show some additional information.
+The following sections would discuss each of the component in the user interface and each of the indicator in the app.

 Content
 * [User interface](#user-interface)
 * [Bollinger bands](#bollinger-bands)
 * [Volume](#volume)